KBomba/profit-calc/README.md

 Synonyms is a csv string with any other name your algo might appear in the used APIs.
 Target is a magic number (log 2 diff 1 target), set to 32 for most algos but some use other values, like quark => 24.
 Play with this number if you think an algo's calculation is off.

+STYLES:
+For a correct calculation to happen, each style needs it own variables, taken from both the algo and the (custom) coin, for their own formula:
+* "Classic" : Used in most cases.
+(Algo) Your hashrate & target.
+(Coin) Difficulty & block reward.
+* "NetHashRate" : Used when Target is unknown.
+(A	lgo) Your hashrate.
+(Coin) Block reward, block time & net hashrate.
+* "CryptoNight" : Used only for CryptoNight coins.
+(Algo) Your hashrate.
+(Coin) Difficulty, block reward and block time.

 - Market API:
 Uncheck/check the markets from which you want to check the prices.
 Beware: Some are very slow, especially Cryptsy.